-Japan planning to send 270 sailors to Middle East to guard ships: Nikkei
+Japan plans to send 270 sailors to Middle East to guard ships -Nikkei

 Japan, which has stopped buying oil from Iran because of U.S. sanctions, is eager to see stability in the Middle East, where it gets the bulk of its oil imports.

-Prime Minister Shinzo Abe has tried unsuccessfully to ease tensions between the two countries.
+Abe has tried unsuccessfully to ease tensions between the two countries.
 Iran has criticized U.S. efforts to build an alliance to protect shipping in the Gulf, and Iranian Deputy Foreign Minister Abbas Araghchi told Japanese public broadcaster NHK this week after meeting with Abe that Tehran was opposed to any foreign forces in the region.

 Iran has also proposed a visit to Japan by President Hassan Rouhani try to resolve Iran’s nuclear impasse with Washington, Kyodo news reported.